World Wrestling Association

-The World Wrestling Association (WWA) (Asociación Mundial de Lucha Libre in Spanish) is a lucha libre promotion based in the Tijuana-area of Mexico.
+The World Wrestling Association (WWA) (Asociación Mundial de Lucha Libre in Spanish) is a professional wrestling promotion based in the Tijuana-area of Mexico.
 It was founded in 1986 by Benjamin Mora Jr..
 It featured some of Mexico's best luchadores at the time, such as Rey Misterio Jr., La Parka and Juventud Guerrera, during the late 1980s and early 1990s and was also featured on American television via the Fox Sports en Español channel.

 Although inactive during the late 1990s, during which time much of its roster had left to compete in World Championship Wrestling and international promotions, the World Wrestling Association resumed operations in 2004.